 - Turn down the heat and continue to stir to incorporate the cream and pesto.
 (I use a flat bottom whisk that works very well for cream sauces and gravies.)
 Don’t forget to salt and pepper to taste.

-Add your drained pasta to the sauce covering every nook and cranny with the creamy goodness.
-I used a 16 oz. box of butterfly/bowtie pasta (or farfalle: far-fa-lay) which I tend to prefer for this pesto because it grabs onto the sauce so well (and it’s so cute!), but you use whatever tickles your fancy.
+Add the drained pasta to the sauce tossing to cover every nook and cranny with the fresh pesto goodness.
+I used a 16 oz. box of butterfly/bowtie pasta (or farfalle: far-fa-lay) which I tend to prefer for this pesto pasta dish because it grabs onto the sauce so well (plus it is so very cute!), but you may certainly use whatever tickles your fancy.

-Please take note that I’m not a chef, but I play one in my home.
-So this process may not be what the pros do.
-I don’t know.
-It works for me just fine and it’s easy.
-And easy is good.
+Please note that I’m not a chef, but I play one in our home.
+While this process may not be what the pros do (or maybe some do) it works for me just fine, plus it’s easy.
+And easy is always a good thing.